hongbo-miao/office-addin-angular/README.md

 2. Generate the manifest file using [YO Office](https://github.com/OfficeDev/generator-office).
 When you generate, choose only generating the manifest file.
 Then replace all the ports in the generated manifest file from `3000` to `4200`.

+## Learn more

+To learn more about JavaScript API for Office (Office.js), please check [here](https://dev.office.com/reference/add-ins/javascript-api-for-office).